tantna/PB-DiffHiC/README.md

 ```
 - `Datalist` - The data list obtained after Gaussian convolution, where the data from different conditions are stored in the list.
 The two-replicate setup is a general term, and the number of samples per condition can be ≥2.
 - `Hkind` - The number of short-range interactions.
 - `scale_factor` - The normalization factor.
 This parameter can be used to specify the value of the scale factor.
-In the merged-replicate setup, scale_factor is a single number (e.g., scale_factor = 1); in the two-replicate setup, it is a vector with the length equal to the total number of samples (e.g., in PB-DiffHiC's two-replicate setup, you can set scale_factor = rep(1,4)).
+In the merged-replicate setup, scale_factor is a single number (e.g., scale_factor = 1); in the two-replicate setup, it is a vector with the length equal to the total number of samples (e.g., in `PB-DiffHiC`'s two-replicate setup, you can set `scale_factor` = rep(1,4)).
 - `scale` - Whether to compute the normalization factor.
-If Scale = TRUE, the scale factor will be computed based on short-range interactions, and the specified scale_factor value will be ignored.
+If scale = TRUE, the scale factor will be computed based on short-range interactions, and the specified `scale_factor` value will be ignored.

 This function will perform hypothesis testing on all interactions in the input data list (datalist), and the results (such as P-values) will be output in the order of datalist.
 The final outputs are:
 - `pv` - The P-value for each interaction.